AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

 #### Unmarking a contact: `cunmark`

-You can use `cunmark` to unmark marked contacts.
+You can use `cunmark` to unmark marked contacts, such as Professors and TAs after you have completed the semester.

 **Format:** `cunmark INDEX [INDEX]...`